kpsalida/Extreme_Weather_Conditions_and_Alerting/README.md

 ## 🌟 Project Highlight
 ___
-Here is a snapshot of our project in action:

 ![Project Snapshot](presentation/Highlight.png)

 The Docker daemon listens to docker.sock, allowing it to oversee all Docker containers and their communication with each other.

-Thus, on the same machine, where the Airflow container and the Metabase container are deployed,  we also launch a temporary container via the Airflow Docker Operator, which provides the necessary environment for Airflow to run the Incremental Upload Python Script.
-This utilizes an image that has to be known on the machine we are running the container or be present in an Image catalog.
-Also it utilizes a shared mount, so that Airflow container and the temporary container, will share the same necessary files.
+Thus, on the same machine, where the Airflow container and the Metabase container are deployed,  we also launch a temporary container via the Airflow Docker Operator, which provides the necessary environment for Airflow to run the 'Incremental Upload' Python Script.
+This utilizes an image that has to be known to the machine we are running the container or be present in an Image repository and pulled from there.
+Also it utilizes a shared mount, so that Airflow container and the temporary container share the same required files.

-This is a `highlight` since we do not to install Python on our VM, we create a temporary environment, with shared files and may also allocate to it the resources needed.
+This is a `highlight` since we do not need to install Python on our VM or any other software.
+Instead, we create a temporary environment, with shared files in which we may also allocate the resources needed (i.e memory, cpu).

 🚀 *This project is part of the Big Blue Data Academy, Data Engineering Bootcamp, February 2025.*